leobsst/leobsst/README.md

-# LEOBSST - Web developper
+# LEOBSST - Software developer

 - 💻 Full-stack software developer in web and application technologies with APIs.
 - 📊 Progress and learning new things are what motivate me.